martintasker/handlib/doc/fx.md

 ## Point correspondence

-To tell whether one character is similar to another, we need to extract some numbers from each character and, where these numbers have the same structure, to compare them.
+To tell whether one glyph is similar to another, we need to extract some numbers from each glyph and, where these numbers have the same structure, to compare them.

 The numbers may not have the same structure: for example an 'i' comprising a stroke and a mark has an entirely different structure from an 'e' comprising a single stroke.
-These two characters are simply "different".
+These two glyphs are simply "different".
 But an 'i' and a 'j' may be compared, as may an 'e' and an 'l'.

-We can represent the _structure_ of a character by its sequence of marks and strokes, eg `sm` for 'i', `s` for 'e', or `sss` for 'F' written in the usual way.
+We can represent the _structure_ of a glyph by its sequence of marks and strokes, eg `sm` for 'i', `s` for 'e', or `sss` for 'F' written in the usual way.

 We assign comparable numbers as follows: